This Will Be Fall's Biggest — & Boldest — Color, According To Copenhagen Fashion Week

 Advertisement

-But it was Stine Goya that bet on the electric hue becoming next fall's biggest color trend.
-Throughout the collection, the label showcased solid coats, dresses, tops, and bags in neon green, as well as colorblocked pieces that featured equally vibrant shades of purple and orange.
+But it was Stine Goya that bet on the electric hue becoming next autumn's biggest colour trend.
+Throughout the collection, the label showcased solid coats, dresses, tops, and bags in neon green, as well as colourblocked pieces that featured equally vibrant shades of purple and orange.

 While designers have looked for ways to adapt neon hues to our everyday lives in their collections, it’s only natural that in Denmark, the first European country to lift all COVID-19 restrictions, fashion is waking up from its pandemic-induced nap and ready to take centerstage with a can’t-miss hue.